Chart Color Schemes

 Tenterfield features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 62.1% of all households, including 16.0% couples with children, 35.3% couples without children, and 10.4% single parent families.
-Non-family households account for 37.9%, with lone person households at 35.3% and group households comprising 2.3% of the total.
+Non-family households account for the remaining 37.9%, with lone person households at 35.3% and group households comprising 2.3% of the total.
 The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households